yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 # Running the Web Service
 1. Download the depanlinkWeb Service WAR filetengahlink/attachment_files/sbp/CustomerServicePort.warbelakanglink.
 2. Download the depanlinkWeb Service projecttengahlink/attachment_files/sbp/WebServicePU.zipbelakanglink.
 This includes the entire source code for the client and the web service.
 3. Setup the application project class path libraries.
-See the [Client Application Project jars|#Client Application Project jars] for details.
+See the depanlinkClient Application Project jarstengahlink#Client Application Project jarsbelakanglink for details.
 4. Start GigaSpaces agent.